Skip to main content

 Auditing Framework

-The Corporations Law No. 6404/76 of 1976, amended in 2007 by Law No. 11638/07, establishes the requirements for performing audits of financial statements.
+The Corporations Law No. 6404/76, amended in 2007 by Law No. 11638/07, establishes the requirements for performing audits of financial statements.
 Audits are to be conducted by an independent auditor registered with the CVM.

 The CFC has the legal mandate to set auditing standards for all companies—including PIEs—under Decree Law 9295/46, as amended by Law 12249/10.
-CFC and the Brazilian Institute of Independent Auditors (IBRACON) report that since 2005, Brazilian auditing standards had been fully converged ISA, with an ongoing system in place to incorporate new and revised ISA as they become available.
+CFC and the Brazilian Institute of Independent Auditors (IBRACON) report that, since 2005, Brazilian auditing standards had been fully converged International Standards of Auditing (ISA), with an ongoing system in place to incorporate new and revised ISA as they become available.

-In 2020, the CFC published Resolution 1601/20, which mandates the adoption of ISA for all financial audits of public sector standards.
-The Audit Institutions must adopt them by 2024, and early adoption is permitted.
+In 2020, the CFC published Resolution nº 1.601, which mandates the adoption of ISA for all financial audits of public sector standards.
+The independent auditors must adopt them by 2024, and early adoption is permitted.

 • Regulation of Accountancy Profession